petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ## Adding Events to a Calendar

-1. Click on any day in the main viewing area to open an event creation pop-up.
-If you've selected the *Day* or *Week* view, you can click on the specific time when your event begins.
+1. Click any day in the main viewing area to open an event creation pop-up.
+If you've selected the Day or Week view, you can click on the specific time when your event begins.

    Alternatively, click *Add Event*.